IgniteUI/igniteui-docfx/en/components/button.md

 <div class="divider--half"></div>

-## Usage
+## How To Use Angular Button With Ignite UI

-The Button Directive is exported as an `NgModule`, thus all you need to do in your application is to import the `IgxButtonModule` inside your `AppModule`:
+The Angular Button Directive is exported as an `NgModule`, thus all you need to do in your application is to import the `IgxButtonModule` inside your `AppModule`:

 ```typescript
 // app.module.ts